Local Rule 9004. FORM AND RETENTION REQUIREMENTS

 (d) Number of copies.
 See LR 1002(a).

-(1) All courtesy copies of exhibits attached to papers must have indexing tabs at the bottom to show the exhibit number or letter.
+(1) All courtesy copies of exhibits attached to papers must have indexing tabs.
 If exhibits are electronically filed, they must be separated by pages inserted and labeled with the exhibit numbers for movants and exhibit letters for respondents.
-Filers must reduce oversize exhibits by xerographic or other similar means to eight-and-one-half by eleven inches (8½" x 11") unless the reduction would destroy legibility or authenticity.
+Filers must reduce oversize exhibits to eight-and-one-half by eleven inches (8½" x 11") unless the reduction would destroy legibility or authenticity.
 An oversize exhibit that cannot be reduced must be filed separately with a captioned cover sheet identifying the exhibit(s) and the document(s) to which it refers.
 Electronically filed exhibits must be docketed by designating the exhibit numbers or letters by a single exhibit or group of exhibits.

 (1) The top left corner of the first page of every paper presented for filing must show the name, Nevada or other state bar number, address, telephone number, fax number, and email address of the attorney and any associated attorney(s) appearing for the party filing the petition, or the name, address, and telephone number of a party appearing pro se.

-(g) 11 U.S.C. § 362 pleadings/cover sheet.
-A properly completed § 362 information cover sheet, on colored paper (unless electronically filed), must be attached as Exhibit A to a motion for relief from the automatic stay under 11 U.S.C. § 362 or opposition to such a motion.
+(h) 11 U.S.C. § 362 pleadings/cover sheet.
+A properly completed § 362 information cover sheet must be attached as Exhibit A to a motion for relief from the automatic stay under 11 U.S.C. § 362 or opposition to such a motion, consistent with the requirements of LR 4001.
 Failure to comply with any of these provisions may result in sanctions, denial of the motion, or other adverse ruling.